earthfast/node-operator-tooling/README.md

 ### Domain Nodes
-The domain node is the gateway for you application served using EarthFast by provididing the initial service worker to user browsers that subsequently loads website content from content nodes.
+The domain node is the gateway for you application served using EarthFast.
+It serves DNS requests for a given domain by returning the initial service worker to the user's browser that subsequently loads website content from content nodes.

 Examples [here](/domain-node)